brian-w-projects/Citibike-Capstone-Project/README.md

 #### Step 2 - Dataflow with Apache Beam

-Next, I will write a Java program using Apach Beam to ingest and process the Pub/Sub data and perform ETL to prepare it for use in the dashboard.
-TDC.
+I created an Apache Beam pipeline to run on GCP Dataflow to ingest the simulated streaming data.
+This pipeline serves three purposes.
+It ingests future weather data and hourly grouped rides data and stores it in a MySQL database and stores every unique ride in a BigQuery database.
+The MySQL database will serve as the backend for the dashboard.

+#### Step 3 - Dashboard